jangrudo/AdventOfCode/README.md

 ---

-Solutions without an extra suffix are close to the originals, with some cleanup and polishing.
+Solutions without an extra suffix are considered the better ones.

-Solutions with **“x”** suffix are post factum improvements.
+Solutions with **“o”** suffix are optimized for speed, but take longer to code.

-Solutions with **“z”** suffix are optimized for speed, at the cost of clarity.
+Solutions with **“u”** suffix are (mostly) unchanged originals, kept for history.
+They are the worst.